A Complete Itinerary for 5 Days in Tokyo, Japan

 The Prince Sakura Autograph Collection Marriott Hotel

-Breakfast was free of charge with platinum status or ¥3500 per person otherwise at the time of our visit.
+Breakfast was free of charge with our Marriott status or ¥3500 per person otherwise at the time of our visit.
 For the Western breakfast, they provided eggs served to order, pastries, fruit, a salad bar, french toast, waffles, etc. They also had a Japanese-style breakfast which served fish, vegetables, miso soup, etc.

 Park Hotel Tokyo

-You can easily walk to the subway station by taking the elevator inside the Park Hotel Tokyo to the bottom level, however, you will have to walk a short trek underground in order to get to the
+You can easily walk to the subway station by taking the elevator inside the Park Hotel Tokyo to the bottom level, however, you will have to walk a short trek underground to get to the

 Mitsui Garden Hotel Gotanda